 Our ground Laurel Bay Leaf is a pure expression of the savory, herbal flavor of the bay leaf.
-Sourced from the rocky Mediterranean coastline of Turkey, dried and ground into a powder, it's a versatile alternative to whole bay leaves.
+Sourced from the rocky Mediterranean coastline of Turkey, then dried and ground into a powder, it's a versatile alternative to whole bay leaves.
+Use 1/8 tsp. in place of a whole bay leaf, and there's no need to remove anything from the pot — the powder is edible when ground.

-Use sparingly (1/8th teaspoon is approximately equivalent to 1 whole leaf) in soups, stews and as a rub for roasted meats and veggies.
+Use in soups, stews, for pan-frying or sautéing, and as a rub for roasted meats and veggies.

 - Scoop 1/4-1/2 teaspoon into your chili, soup or stew early in the recipe

 - Add depth with a sprinkling in your pickling jar

 - bay leaves